PerJoeAdAstra/Metamaterial-custom-infill-tool/README.md

 ## SVG
 Convert SVG's by using Sinhao's SVG path to points tool (Github: https://github.com/Shinao/PathToPoints - Online Converter: https://shinao.github.io/PathToPoints/) and saving the "all paths" section to a txt file and running it through the converter.

+### About
+This project is written in python and uses the pysdl2 library.